shivesh01/HEATMAP/README.md

 # INTRODUCTION

-In this workshop, you will be using python language and its libraries to create a stunning heatmap from scratch.
+In this workshop, you will be using the python language and its libraries to create a stunning heatmap from scratch.
 Even if you don't know the python language no worries this tutorial will guide you and keep you interested.
 Most importantly you will learn about heatmap. let's talk about what is a heatmap? and how to make one like data scientists do!🤗.
 A heat map (or heatmap) is a graphical representation of data where values are depicted by color.
 Heat maps make it easy to visualize complex data and understand it at a glance:
-Even you can visualize the data, your own data too!
+Even you can visualize the data, your data too!

 --
 > One step at a time is all it takes to get you there.